jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - The floor rises again to meet the ground level on the first tier.
 - Qawasha, like a mystic, crosses the over to where the party still stands (total of maybe 2' into the shrine) and sits down with Weed as Undril heals him up.
 - Virra ventures on to help out Spider Pan and climbs through cob webs clinging to the wall to (hopefully) avoid any traps.
 - Skógur dumbfounded about the whole situation grabs Weed and puts the little guy on his shoulder.
-Being the only one who seems to grant the ability to cross the dangerous floor why not?
+Being the only one who seems to grant the ability to cross the dangerous floor, why not?
 - Skógur and Weed dart across the floor and scale the 7' wall clinging to the top satisfied they made it safely.

 ### Tier Two
-- As Virra clings to the side of the sirst 7' tier she percieves that the floor on this next tier has a faint glow underneath a panel/tile on the floor (first one on the bottom row).
+- As Virra clings to the side wall over the first 7' tier she percieves that the floor on here has a faint glow underneath a panel/tile on the floor (first one on the bottom row).
 - Cautiosuly, Virra uses her crowbar and compresses the panel down.
 As the tiled panel goes into the ground nothing crazy happens.
 - Pan, from an outside perspective, is confident about the small victory and abandons her spidey senses.
 Morphing into her Druid form and dropping to the floor.